Ayurvedic Asana: 9 Yoga Poses for Cleansing

-When choosing a yoga practice to facilitate cleansing, it is important to find poses that feel supportive and opening, rather than those that push you to your limits.
+As you choose a yoga practice to facilitate cleansing, focus on incorporating poses that feel supportive and opening, rather than those that push you to your limits.
 This may be different than the yoga you practice in your daily life.
-When the focus is to work at your edge or your challenge point, the body is more reluctant to allow release.

 Asanas that are most beneficial for cleansing include those that:

 - Move prana, or life force energy, through the body

-- Focus on opening and/or twisting the abdominal region
+- Focus on opening or twisting the abdominal region